abasile1-tech/flash-card-application/README.md

  - Make the Decks look like more than just buttons (perhaps they could look like notebooks with a background image)
  - Give the notebooks some colors
  - Add a little piece of tape to each notebook and change the font to look handwritten (this will make it look more realistic)
+ - The problem with Microsoft Edge having limited language options has been fixed by Microsoft and there are now several hundred language options to choose from for voice in Microsoft Edge.
+This is way more than before, so the app functionality has been greatly improved.

 ## Future Work
  - Add voice control of the buttons